polytechnice-si/3A_GL_FlagCapture/README.md

 Then, we create 3 maven projects:

-  - A root project (type: pom), which contains the two others and acts as parent
+  - A root project (type: pom), which contains the two others and acts as parent (for shared configuration)
   - A project to store the `game`, as a java program (type: jar)
   - A project to store the `player` (type: jar), with a dependencies requiring the `game`